biopython/biopython.github.io/wiki/The_Biopython_Structural_Bioinformatics_FAQ.md

 compression format used for the download, and the program used for local decompression (default `.Z` format and `gunzip`).
 In addition, the PDB ftp site can be specified upon creation of the `PDBList` object.
-By default, the server of the Worldwide Protein Data Bank (ftp://ftp.wwpdb.org/pub/pdb/data/structures/divided/pdb/) is used.
+By default, the ftp server of the [Worldwide Protein Data Bank](ftp://ftp.wwpdb.org/pub/pdb/data/structures/divided/pdb/) is used.
 See the API documentation for more details.
 Thanks again to Kristian Rother for donating this module.